 8. May Benefit Osteoarthritis

-A recent in vitro study tested ginger against drugs used for osteoarthritis — the ginger extract was demonstrated to be as effective.
-Another study involving 43 osteoarthritis patients found ginger to be as effective and more safe than the NSAIDs.
+A recent study tested ginger against drugs used for osteoarthritis — the ginger extract was demonstrated to be as effective.
+Another group of people with osteoarthritis found ginger to be as effective and safer than NSAIDs.

-A recent 2013 study has evaluated ginger for use in relieving muscle discomfort in female athletes.
-Over the course of this 6-week trial, participants taking ginger reported a significant decrease in muscle soreness as compared to the placebo.
+Ginger can be used to relieve muscle discomfort in female athletes.
+After taking ginger for six weeks, athketes taking ginger saw a significant decrease in muscle soreness as compared to the placebo.

 10. May Benefit Cardiovascular Function

-One of the active compounds in ginger, 6-gingerol, has been isolated, tested and determined an active factor in regulating blood pressure and supporting cardiovascular health.
-Based on the results, researchers are exploring the potentials of ginger as a remedy for cardiovascular problems.
+One of the active compounds in ginger, 6-gingerol, has been isolated, tested, and determined to be an active factor in supporting cardiovascular health.
+Based on the results, researchers are exploring the potentials of ginger as a remedy for cardiovascular concerns.

-- Mehdi M, Farhad G, Alireza ME, Mehran Y. Comparison Between the Efficacy of Ginger and Sumatriptan in the Ablative Treatment of the Common Migraine.
+- Mehdi M, et al. Comparison Between the Efficacy of Ginger and Sumatriptan in the Ablative Treatment of the Common Migraine.
 Phytother Res.
 2013 May 9. doi: 10.1002/ptr.4996.

-- Manosroi A, Lohcharoenkal W, Khonsung P, Manosroi W, Manosroi J. Potent antihypertensive activity of Thai-Lanna medicinal plants and recipes from "MANOSROI III" database.
+- Manosroi A, et al. Potent antihypertensive activity of Thai-Lanna medicinal plants and recipes from "MANOSROI III" database.
 Pharm Biol.
 2013 Jul 22.

-- Mashhadi NS, Ghiasvand R, Askari G, Feizi A, Hariri M, Darvishi L, Barani A, Taghiyar M, Shiranian A, Hajishafiee M. Influence of ginger and cinnamon intake on inflammation and muscle soreness endued by exercise in Iranian female athletes.
+- Mashhadi NS, et al. Influence of ginger and cinnamon intake on inflammation and muscle soreness endued by exercise in Iranian female athletes.
 Int J Prev Med.
 2013 Apr;4(Suppl 1):S11-5.